RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 There can be some physical intuition here, because if you imagine a tangent vector moving along the spline, $C^1$ continuity implies it moving at a continuous speed (the first derivative of distance with respect to time).
 Notably, there is no abrupt change of speed **at the join** in particular, because before the join, we're on a smooth polynomial anyway. $C^2$ continuity would imply no sudden change of acceleration at the join, and so on.
 The lovely video by Freya Holmér on [the continuity of splines](https://www.youtube.com/watch?v=jvPPXbo87ds) beautifully explains and animates continuity measures, including other ones, like geometric continuity which we won't get into here.

 In general, $C^n$ continuity means that the $n^{th}$ derivative is continuous at the joins, and implies that the lower ( $(n-1 ...
 0)^{th}$) derivatives also exist and are continuous.
 A higher $n$ gives us a smoother curve.

-{% image "Pasted image 20240618150758.png","Fig 4: Curves with different continuities and their derivatives.", true %}
+{% image "continuity.png","Fig 4: Curves with different continuities and their derivatives.", true %}

 ## Basis functions